puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 [topscope]: /puppet/3.7/reference/lang_scope.html#top-scope
 [environment]: /guides/environment.html

-Puppet Enterprise automatically creates a number of special node groups for managing your deployment.
-In a new install, these node groups will come with some default classes.
+During installation, Puppet Enterprise (PE) automatically creates a number of preconfigured node groups for managing your deployment.
+In a new install, these node groups will come with some classes that are required.

-If you're upgrading, only the **MCollective** node group will come with classes, and you'll have to manually add classes to the default node groups.
-If you're manually classifying the node groups, do so in the order in which they're presented below.
-That way, you won't have to stop and restart Puppet.
+> **Note:** If you're upgrading, only the **MCollective** node group will come with classes, so you will need to add the classes and parameters shown on this page, in the order in which they appear.
+Make sure that you add all of these classes and parameters and commit them by clicking the commit button **before** you do a Puppet run.
+Failure to classify **all** of the node groups before running Puppet on the master will cause problems.
+>
+> For important information regarding the data types and syntax that can be used when specifying parameter values, see the note in [Setting Class Parameters](./console_classes_groups.html#setting-class-parameters).
+Check the default parameter values in your preconfigured node groups and make sure they comply with the permitted data types and syntax.
+>
+> For more information on preconfigured node groups when upgrading from an earlier version of Puppet Enterprise (PE), see the [upgrading documentation](./install_upgrading_notes.html#classifying-pe-groups).

 For more information on preconfigured node groups when upgrading from an earlier version of Puppet Enterprise (PE), see the [upgrading documentation](./install_upgrading_notes.html#classifying-pe-groups).